Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 This is roughly US$150 or £120 (you can check XE to convert to your currency).
 Just don’t come overloaded with cash – 20,000 yuan is the limit.

 Also, try to get notes in low denominations if you can.
-It makes things easier (though it does fatten your wallet).
+It makes things much easier!

 Travel insurance